-In Arabic Kanun there are between 1-5 levers on each strings.
+In Arabic Kanun there are between 1-5 levers on each string.
 In Turkish Kanun there are 2-12 levers.
-Turkish Kanun will let you play with the tones dramtically more than Arabic.
+Turkish Kanun will let you play with the tones dramatically more than Arabic.
 Make sure the levers are made of good material, that they move smoothly and that the tuning is correct.

 6. Skin or artificial skin?